Access to Vital Records in New Hampshire

 Requesting a Vital Record

-The Keene City Clerk does not accept credit cards or online orders directly; however, for your convenience, you can process online requests through the independent company that we have partnered with to provide you this service.
-An additional fee is charged by VitalChek for using this service, and all major credit cards are accepted, including American Express®, Discover®, Mastercard®, or Visa®.
+The Keene City Clerk does not accept credit cards or online orders directly; however, for your convenience, you can process online requests through either independent companies that we have partnered with to provide you with this service.
+An additional fee is charged by eb2Gov for using this service, and all major credit cards are accepted, including American Express®, Discover®, Mastercard®, or Visa®.

 Other internet vendors are not authorized by the Keene City Clerk and may charge additional fees without providing approved services.
-Neither the Keene City Clerk nor VitalChek have control over the services and fees other Internet vendors offer and charge, nor can we guarantee the confidentiality of any vital record data provided by venders other than VitalChek.
+Neither the Keene City Clerk nor eb2Gov has control over the services and fees other Internet vendors offer and charge, nor can we guarantee the confidentiality of any vital record data provided by vendors other than eb2gov.

 Requesting certified copies in person: